Back to Blog

 • AppBlock: Set a 30-minute daily limit, block after 10 opens, schedule blocks during work hours, enable Strict Mode.

 • unhookd: Instagram is locked.
-You have a Slot from 7-8pm.
-That is your Instagram time.
+You have a Slot from 7-8 PM.
+That's your Instagram time.

-• unhookd: Apps are already locked.
+• unhookd: Apps are already locked during your study hours.
 Study without thinking about it.

 Who Should Choose unhookd?

-• Want one simple rule: apps locked by default
+• You want one simple rule: apps blocked by default

 Who Should Choose AppBlock?

-Ready for restriction by default? unhookd locks social media apps automatically, with mindful Peeks for when you genuinely need access.
-No configuring, no managing — just set your Slots and go.
-Download unhookd
+Try blocked-by-default blocking?
+Download unhookd — apps blocked automatically, Peeks for when you genuinely need access.
+No configuring, no managing.
+Set your Slots and go.

 Compare more options: See how unhookd stacks up against Freedom, one sec, and all major screen time apps.